 - 11. Cyprus, having suffered the atrocities of war and still suffering a situation of foreign military occupation of more than a third of its territory up until today, attaches particularly high importance to disarmament in general, and has always been a keen advocate of a mine-free world.
 As far back as 1983 and still under serious military threat from Turkey, Cyprus took the bold step of clearing ten minefields near the UN buffer zone, while in 2002 it cleared a further two.
-The Government of Cyprus, sharing the sensitivities expressed worldwide regarding disarmament and the destruction of mines, became a State Party to the Convention on Prohibitions or Restrictions on the Use of Certain Conventional Weapons Which May Be Deemed to Be Excessively Injurious or to Have Indiscriminate Effects of 1980 (CCW) and its Protocol II on Prohibitions or Restrictions on the Use of Mines, Booby-Traps and Other Devices.
+The Government of Cyprus, sharing the sensitivities expressed worldwide regarding disarmament and the destruction of mines, became a State Party to the UN Convention on Conventional Weapons of 1980 (CCW) and its Protocol II on Prohibitions or Restrictions on the Use of Mines, Booby-Traps and Other Devices.
 The Republic also ratified Protocol V of 2008 on Explosive Remnants of War.
 Prior to that, the Republic of Cyprus signed the Ottawa Convention in 1997 and ratified it on 17 January 2003, becoming a State Party on 1 July 2003. - 12.
-To ensure the Republic's compliance with the Convention, the Ministry of Foreign Affairs, the Ministry of Defence and the Ministry of Justice and Public Order became formally responsible for its implementation through an Inter-ministerial National Committee, established in May 2003, to serve as the national mines authority for Cyprus.
-In addition, the Republic proceeded promptly to develop a National Plan for implementation of the Convention.
-As its own contribution to efforts for achieving a safer world, the Government, committed to achieving complete demining of the areas of the Island which are under its effective control, began a process of demining in line with Cyprus's National Plan.
-The task of destroying the stock-piled and laid-down mines was assigned to the Engineers Corps Command of the National Guard.
-The Plan included an annual timetable for the clearance of the 20 minefields in Republic-controlled areas.
-In view of the impossibility of the Republic taking effective action to implement demining in the Turkish-occupied area, no plan for clearance of areas controlled by Turkish Armed Forces has been made public. - 13.
-The technical aspects of the implementation of the Ottawa Convention are the responsibility of the Ministry of Defence of the Republic of Cyprus.
-As already indicated, in order to realize this difficult task of implementation, the Republic of Cyprus assigned qualified personnel and the necessary equipment from the National Guard's Engineers Corps Command.
-The National Guard General Staff also established a special unit called the principles set out in Ilascu and Others in Al-Skeini and Others v.
+To ensure the Republic's compliance with the Convention, the Ministry of Foreign Affairs, the Ministry of Defence and the Ministry of Justice and Public Order became formally responsible for its implementation through an Interministerial National Committee, established in May 2003, to serve as the national mines

+&lt;sup>1 The third State, by virtue of its effective overall control, also becomes internationally responsible for its acts and omissions in the occupied territory, even though this is outside its national territory.
+This principle was firmly established in Loizidou v.
+Turkey (Preliminary Objections) A.310 (1995), para.62, by the European Court of Human Rights.
+The principle has repeatedly been reiterated by later judgments, with the Grand Chamber in Ilascu and Others v.
+Moldova and Russia 40 EHRR 1030, holding that there was not only responsibility of the Power in de facto control, but continuing responsibility of the State whose legitimate Government can no longer in fact exercise its authority in the foreign-occupied part of its territory.
+The latter State's responsibility must be examined in the light of its positive obligations towards persons within its territory.
+The Grand Chamber confirmed the principles set out in Ilascu and Others v.
 The United Kingdom, No.55721/07, §§131-2 and 138-9, 7 July 2011, and re-iterated them as recently as 14 December 2011 in Minas Sargsyan v.
 Azerbaijan No.40167/06.
 A similar approach was taken by the Human Rights Committee under the UN International Covenant on Civil and Political Rights and by the International Court of Justice in its 9 July 2004 Advisory Opinion on Legal Consequences of the Construction of a Wall in the Occupied Palestinian Territory 129 ILR 37 at 98.